 Understanding the legal and regulatory environment surrounding brownfields sites is critical to seeing success in the clean-up and redevelopment phases.
 During this session, learn about the various environmental and tax laws governing brownfields clean-up and the role that federal, state, and local governments play in the regulatory process.
 We will also outline some of the most common barriers to clean-up, including financing, environmental, planning, site control, and who carries the liability.

-The end of Day 1 will focus on the financing programs and tools available from federal agencies for brownfields clean-up and redevelopment.
+This session will focus on the financing programs and tools available from federal agencies for brownfields clean-up and redevelopment.
 A variety of federal agencies will be on-hand to discuss their programs, explain how to use them, and help you consider which financing strategies to employ given certain types of brownfields sites.

 Several tools exist in the development finance toolbox for brownfields redevelopment.
 During this session, we will consider how bonds, tax increment financing, tax credits, and loan programs can be applied to various brownfields redevelopment projects.
-This session will set the stage for the final phase of the course as we look at how these financing tools are layered to address the entire financing needs of a project’s capital stack.
+This session will set the stage for the final phase of the course as we look at how these financing tools are layered to address the entire financing needs of a project’s capital stack.'

 The Intro Brownfields Finance Course will close with a showcase of how communities across the country have financed brownfields redevelopment.
 Several different types of projects will be presented, including urban, suburban, and rural projects, along with creative approaches for adaptive reuse, historic developments, and more.
 Discussion will focus on the various state and local financing resources, how the capital was assembled, and important items to consider when layering tools given the scope of the project.